 Since the preparation of the conference “Practicing Sovereignty”, FG8 collaborates with the Disruption Network Lab, a platform for events and research focused on the intersection of politics, technology and society.
-Based in Berlin, the Disruption Network Lab might be most well known for their widely received conference series at Kunstquartier Bethanien, but also for their online format “Disruptive Fridays”, offering a platform to keep, despite pandemic lockdown, the discussion going on topics such as feminist health care, (neo-)colonial boarders, or whistleblowing.
+Based in Berlin, the Disruption Network Lab is well known not only for their widely received conference series at Kunstquartier Bethanien, but also for their online format “Disruptive Fridays”, offering a platform to keep the discussion going on topics such as feminist health care, (neo-)colonial borders, or whistleblowing despite the pandemic lockdown.
 We are grateful to Tatiana Bazzichelli and Lieke Ploeger for taking the time to talk with us, and to Alannah Travers, who kindly copy-edited the transcript.
 The Interview took place on December 12, 2020 and was led by Bianca Herlo and Daniel Irrgang (FG8).

 Bianca Herlo: Our research topics at the Weizenbaum Institute are very in line with your interests, I believe, as we also deal with questions of civic engagement, empowerment, and inequality, and how to frame all this within the context of digital sovereignty.
 My first question regards the name of your organisation, Disruption Network Lab.
 I know that “disruption” is a contested and also controversial term.
 Within the ideologies of Silicon Valley, it frames how the mechanisms of the capitalist systems maintain themselves, namely by disruption.
 And this is what makes the engine of this system going.
 I’m sure you have a totally different take on this term?